AlfrescoLabs/alfresco-kerberos/README.md

 ## Kerberos Setup Verification / Debugging

-> Run the following commands in `openldap` container: `docker exec -it openldap bash`
+> Run the following commands in `kerberos` container: `docker exec -it kerberos bash`
 > Default password for `ldapsearch` command is provided using `-w` flag.
 Use `-W` for interactive password prompt.

 ```sh